Zyksa/PronoBot/README.md

 - /vote
     Vote for PronoBot on Top.gg and support the project.
 The embed explains why voting is important to help us grow.

+- /support
+    Contact the PronoBot team, suggest an improvement, or join the official Discord server.
+Requests are private and automatically include the relevant server context.

 - /pbpremium
     Display information about premium subscription.